giacomopiccinini/giacomopiccinini.github.io/_posts/2024-10-21-imbalanced-datasets-should-stay-imbalanced.md

 where in the penultimate step we have used a rewriting of the definition of recall $r = TP/O$.

 Notice how, in the last formula, everything aside from $\rho$ on the right-hand-side depends on the model performance on the balanced dataset: we can predict how the precision (and hence the $F_1$) will degrade as we move the dataset back to its original balance!
-Moreover, the cardinality of the dataset has dropped out, meaning that any analysis and conclusion we’ll draw will not depend on dataset size, i.e. any pathological behaviour will not be cured by simply making the dataset larger (if preserving the balance, of course).
-Finally, notice how the presence of $\rho$ at the denominator implies that the precision on the unbalanced dataset can only decrease, no matter what.
+Moreover, the cardinality of the dataset has dropped out, meaning that any analysis and conclusion we’ll draw **will not depend on dataset size**, i.e. any pathological behaviour will not be cured by simply making the dataset larger (if preserving the balance, of course).
+Finally, notice how the presence of $\rho$ at the denominator implies that the **precision on the unbalanced dataset can only decrease**, no matter what.

 In a somewhat abstract way, this is why we can't test on a balanced dataset: we will end up having a lot more false positives in production than we expected!